IntBio-UCD/parent_pops_common-gardens/scripts/WL2_Spatial_Variation.md

 -   For TDR data, compare top of beds avg across the season (See Rachel's github)

--   Correlate TDR data to fitness/size data somehow
+-   Correlate TDR and iButton data to fitness/size data somehow

 ## Load Libraries